healthy-chicken-saladeers/rag_detective/docs/optimization.md

 # Optimizing BERT for Financial Sentiment Analysis

-The mdoel we chose for fine-tuning and optimization, BERT, especially the `bert-base-uncased` variant, is a commonly used foundation model for NLP tasks.
+The model we chose for fine-tuning and optimization, BERT, especially the `bert-base-uncased` variant, is a commonly used foundation model for NLP tasks.
 When fine-tuned, it can be a powerful tool for financial sentiment analysis.
 To deploy BERT in real-world applications, especially on edge devices or under latency constraints, we want to optimize its size and speed.
 In our project, we tried three main optimization techniques: quantization, pruning, and distillation.
 It turned out we chose a challenging, complex model to conduct these techniques on.

 Some initial research about using these methods on large language models led us to the following starting point: